-Go with a visitation form.
+Go with a peer observation form.
 We suggest you print out one or both of the peer visitation forms designed to help make you more aware of instructional decisions during your visit.
 You can use them to familiarize yourself with interactive methods or to take notes.

 Note: Visits undertaken as part of this program have no bearing on the tenure and promotion of participating instructors.